MarvinJWendt/testza/README.md

 func FuzzUtilRunTests[setType any](t testRunner, testSet []setType, testFunc func(t *testing.T, index int, f setType))
 ```

-FuzzUtilRunTests runs a test for every value in a testset.
-You can use the
+FuzzUtilRunTests runs a test for every value in a test set.
+You can use
-value as input parameter for your functions, to sanity test against many
+the value as input parameter for your functions, to sanity test against
-different cases.
+many different cases.
 This ensures that your functions have a correct error
-handling and enables you to test against hunderts of cases easily.
+handling and enables you to test against hundreds of cases easily.

 Example: